-Lake life is one of the best parts of spring and summer.
-Whether you spend your days fishing, skiing, cruising, or kayaking, being out on the water can be lots of fun.
+Lake life is one of the best parts of spring and summer, whether you spend your days fishing, skiing, cruising, or kayaking.
 As temperatures dip, however, it’s time to consider putting your watercraft up until next year.

 Motorboats and Jet Skis